 Retail RFID seems to get the most limelight in the RFID industry at the moment.
 And that is not surprising because of its huge tag volumes and growth rates.
-But there are many other industries that are benefiting from RFID use as well.
+But many other sectors are benefiting from RFID use as well.
 One of my personal favorites is the aerospace industry.

 The most visible aerospace company in the RFID space has been Airbus.
-Their announcement, in the beginning of this year, to ask their supply base to tag all traceable items with passive RFID really shows that they are serious.
+Their announcement, at the beginning of this year, to ask their supply base to tag all traceable items with passive RFID shows that they are serious.
 But also Boeing and Embraer come across regularly in RFID related news.
 To serve this industry, an ecosystem of RFID technology providers has emerged.
 Companies such as Fujitsu, Maintag, Tego, OAT Systems, and Brady, to name a few, have a special focus in aerospace RFID.
-In addition, the ecosystem has generated business opportunities for the supporting industry, see for example the Stanley Black & Decker success story.
+Besides, the ecosystem has generated business opportunities for the supporting industry, see, for example, the Stanley Black & Decker success story.

 What is Required from RFID in Aerospace?

 So why are some RFID companies specializing in the aerospace industry?
 Can’t we just buy a roll of RFID labels and start tagging airplane parts?
 Well, it is not quite as simple as that.
-There are several aspects that set aerospace RFID apart from many other application areas:
+Several aspects set aerospace RFID, apart from many other application areas:

 - Valuable items: The tagged items are of high value and are often used for ten years and more.
 As a result, tag durability is more important a driver than tag cost.

 - Harsh conditions: Tags in and out of an airplane need to endure vibration, significant variations in temperature, humidity, and pressure, and many other conditions unfamiliar to retail applications.

 - Global functionality: As airplanes frequently cross country borders and oceans, the RFID tags need to be readable around the world.
 As a result, the tags must be designed to be wideband.